Toggle: English / Spanish

 You may have some pain if the dye leaks out of the tubes, or if the tubes are blocked.

 This test is done to check for blockages in your fallopian tubes or other problems in the womb and tubes.
-It is often done as part of an infertility examination.
-It may also be done after you have your tubes tied to confirm that the tubes are fully blocked.
+It is often done as part of an infertility exam.
+It may also be done after you have your tubes tied to confirm that the tubes are fully blocked after you have had a hysteroscopic tubal occlusion procedure to prevent pregnancy.

 A normal result means everything looks normal.
 There are no defects.